-- 5. At the other end of the cable, connect the wires to the Control board connector terminals, as shown in Table 2-16, page 2-69 and Figure 1 at the end of the manual. - 6.
+- 3. Run the Operator Station cable in the sealtight. - 4.
+Plug the connector end of the cable into the Operator Station. - 5.
+At the other end of the cable, connect the wires to the Main Processor board connector terminals, as shown in Table 2-17, page 2-62 and Figure 1 at the end of the manual. - 6.
 Mount the Operator Station in a permanent location after performing the applicable verification and checkout tests and calculating the correct safety distance.
-Refer to Figure 2-8 and Figure 2-9, above, for mounting dimensions.
+Refer to Figure 2-8 and Figure 2-9 (previous page) for mounting dimensions.